gexarchakos/contiki/apps/traffic/README.md

 ```

 ### Select CDF for intervals
-For the moment there are only two available PDFs in `traffic-cdfs.h`: pareto (default) and normal distributions.
-To select one of the two distributions do the following:
+For the moment there are only three available PDFs in `traffic-cdfs.h`: normal (default), uniform and  pareto distributions.
+To select one of the three distributions do the following:

 12. In your project's header file e.g. `project-conf.h` define the selected CDF.
-The CDFs are represented as arrays of values from 0 to 65536.
+The CDFs are represented as arrays of values from 0 to 65535.
 As these represent seconds, it is most likely that one would like to restrict the maximum value to something smaller.
 This is done by right shifting the randomly chosen value by a number of bit positions.
 This number is the `TRAFFIC_CDF_SHRINK_FACTOR`.
 ```
-#define TRAFFIC_CDF STDNORMAL //or PARETO
+#define TRAFFIC_CDF STDNORMAL //or UNIFORM or PARETO
 #define TRAFFIC_CDF_SHRINK_FACTOR 5 //now returned intervals will be between 0 and 2048 seconds
 ```